 • When users have limited storage, they prefer uninstalling an app.

-According to the report, around 43 percent of smartphone users prefer using a company’s mobile site when shopping or browsing as they don’t want to download an app.
+According to studies, around 43 percent of smartphone users prefer using a company’s mobile site when shopping or browsing as they don’t want to download an app.

 It is good to note that an installed PWA usually takes less than 1MB.